-It’s 2017.
-Some investment banks are cutting headcount, and some hedge funds are floundering.
-In such an uncertain market, making the move to pursue another opportunity could be risky.
-But many recruiters are optimistic that the financial services industry will see an uptick in hiring this year, and there are still reasons for pursuing a new finance job.
-Here’s how you should make the decision.
+Making the move to pursue another opportunity can be risky.
+But many recruiters are optimistic that the financial services industry will see an uptick in hiring this year.
+Here's what you should consider before moving to a new finance job.

 1. Don't just move for money

-Deciding to move for the opportunity to earn more money, or the promise of a bigger bonus (although guarantees are much rarer these days) isn’t wise.
-Eyeing up dollar signs can often blind you to the downsides of a new role.
+Deciding to change firms for the opportunity to earn more money isn't wise, because it can often blind you to the downsides of a new role.

 “If you’re making the job change simply for money, then it’s probably not the right job, and I can almost guarantee that it’s not going to work out,” says Mitchell Peskin, partner and executive vice president of financial services recruiting at The Execu|Search Group.